chichieinstein/nvimhelper/README.md

 7. LiveGrep on folder of choice
 8. File search on folder of choice

 Currently supported languages are C, C++, CUDA, Rust and Markdown.
 More languages will be supported in the future.
-To ensure smooth operation of neovim, ensure that the following depndencies are met
+The following general dependencies must be met

-1. Nvim (version 0.10.0, as that is the only version of Nvim currently allowing inlay hints).
+1. Nvim (version >= 0.10.0, built with LuaJit).
 2. Cmake
 3. Cargo
 4. clang-format
 5. rip-grep
 6. marksman
+7. One of the NerdFonts installed and terminal configured to dispay it.

-Further, ensure that your terminal has been configured to display at least one of the Nerd Fonts (I personally like FiraCode).
-In addition, use a good terminal emulator like `kitty`, `alacritty` etc. The setup of other required nvim dependencies is taken care of internally.
-Please ensure that the `$CARGO_HOME` env variable is set to point to the cargo installation directory in your system.
-Once these dependencies are met, setup is remarkably simple: copy the nvim folder to your `.config` directory and that is it!
+8. (Optional) Use a good terminal emulator like `kitty` or `alacritty` for the best rendering of the statuslines.

+The setup of other required NeoVim dependencies is taken care of internally.
+Once all these dependencies are met, setup is remarkably simple: copy the nvim folder to your `.config` directory and that is it!
 Start using nvim.

+We next describe the specific language editing features and other requirements in detail.

+# C family

 For editing C/C++/CUDA files, we have here an easy way to integrate the Cmake build system with the Clangd LSP, mimicking the relationship between rust-analyzer and cargo.
 The `setup_project.sh` script is included to facilitate this integration by automating the writing of the boiler plate that is needed to directly start using Clangd with Neovim in the project directory.
 It takes two commandline arguments: